craig-reddin/Secure_Application_Programming_Project_Backend/README.md

     4. Other unforeseen security precautions

 Troubleshooting
-    •	Browser Security Warnings: Since the application uses a self-signed certificate, browsers may show security warnings when using Chrome.
+    1. Browser Security Warnings: Since the application uses a self-signed certificate, browsers may show security warnings when using Chrome.
         If issues occur communicating from the frontend to backend, follow the below steps:
         a.
 Open the Run dialog (Win + R) and type mmc, then press Enter.
         b.
 In the Microsoft Management Console (MMC), go to File then click Add/Remove Snap-in.
         c.
 Select Certificates and click Add.
         d.
 Choose Computer account and click Next, then select Local Computer and click Ok.
         e.
 Press Win + R, type certmgr.msc, and press Enter to open the Certificate Manager.
         f.
 Navigate to Trusted Root Certification Authorities > Certificates.
         g.
 Right-click on Certificates, select All Tasks > Import.
         h.
 Import your Cert.
         i.
 Go to chrome
         j.
 Click on 3 dots, top right corner.
         k.
 Click on settings, got to privacy and security
         l.
 Click Security
         m.
 Click manage certificates
         n.
 Ensure “Use imported local certificates from your operating system” is toggled on.
         o.
 Click “Manage imported certificates from Windows”

-    •	CORS Issues: If connecting from a frontend with a different origin, update the CORS configuration.
+    2. CORS Issues: If connecting from a frontend with a different origin, update the CORS configuration.
-    •	Database Reset: If you need to reset the database, restart the application.
+    3. Database Reset: If you need to reset the database, restart the application.
-    •	SSL Certificate Issues: Make sure the generated SSL certificate files (server.crt and privatekey.pem) are in the same directory as app.py.
+    4. SSL Certificate Issues: Make sure the generated SSL certificate files (server.crt and privatekey.pem) are in the same directory as app.py.
-    •	JWT Authentication Problems: If receiving "Unauthorised" errors, ensure the JWT token is valid and properly formatted in the “Authorization header”.

 Project Structure
     •	app.py: Main application entry point
     •	api_routes.py: API endpoints